Metaverse Technologies: Trends, Market Overview, Use Cases

 - Artificial intelligence technology analyzes 3D scans and images to create more realistic avatars.

-- Technology is also critical to making the entire metaverse experience dynamic so that the user experience is immersive every time a user steps into the space.
+- Technology is also crucial to making the entire metaverse experience dynamic so that the UX is immersive.

 Augmented reality and virtual reality